-To ensure wider dissemination of project results, awareness and knowledge sharing sessions will be organized.
+To ensure wider dissemination of project Phase I and Phase II outcomes, awareness and knowledge sharing sessions will be organized.
 These sessions will bring together stakeholders from the project area and elsewhere and provide opportunities to disseminate the outcomes and results of the project.
 Community radio stations will also be contributing to the task both during project implementation and after.